avalentino/bpack/docs/userguide.rst

-The data type of a field is the only parameter that is always mandatory, and also it is the only parameter that is not specified by means of the :func:`bpack.descriptors.field` factory function, rather it is specified the standard Python syntax for type annotations.
+The data type of a field is the only parameter that is always mandatory, and also it is the only parameter that is not specified by means of the :func:`bpack.descriptors.field` factory function.
+Rather it is specified using the standard Python syntax for type annotations.

 Currently supported data types are: